Examining Potential Inequalities in the Outcomes of Care Experienced Children

 What is this research about?

-Care experienced children are children who are or have been in care such as foster care, residential care or kinship care.
-Children with care experience are at risk of poorer outcomes in different areas of their lives compared to children without care experience.
-However, we know that many care experienced children do not have poor outcomes.
+Care-experienced children either are or have been in some kind of care placement, such as foster care, residential care or kinship care.
+Children with care experience are often at risk of poorer life outcomes compared to children without care experience.
+However, we know that many care-experienced children do not have poor outcomes.

 The data